EU's Katainen sees hope of reviving TTIP U.S.-European trade deal

 Katainen said he was seeing growing interest from India, Gulf countries and China in cementing trade agreements with Europe, given their concerns that the United States would pursue increasingly protectionist policies under Trump.

-"These countries or areas have indicated very clearly that they want to fight against protectionism, they want to support rule-based globalisation," he said.
+"These countries or areas have indicated very clearly that they want to fight against protectionism, they want to support rule-based globalization," he said.

 The former Finnish prime minister said EU officials would meet with counterparts from the Gulf Cooperation Council (GCC) countries this spring to discuss the possibility of reviving long-dormant trade negotiations between the two bodies.